 Many organizations are undergoing an expansive digital transformation, and as a result, their attack surface is growing.
 This increases the number of exploitable vulnerabilities on enterprise networks, and organizations must take the necessary steps today to securely defend their cybersecurity tomorrow.

-Let’s explore the common types of attack vectors, how they’re leveraged by adversaries, and what your organization can do to defend against them.
+Let’s explore the common types of cyber attack vectors, how they’re leveraged by adversaries, and what your organization can do to defend against them.

 How do attack vectors, attack surfaces, and security breaches differ?